This post is sponsored by Cherokee Uniforms.

 Misti didn’t hesitate: We have run our family business as a family business.
 We welcome every customer as a family member as soon as they come into the store.
 It’s very important to be involved in the community.
 You have to volunteer and give back to your community.
 Shop local, eat local, be local.
 We need to keep money in our economy and help each other.
 We’ve enlisted over 20 local businesses next week for Nurses Week.
 We’re handing out gifts and drawings for our nurses and other uniform professionals that shop with us to help us celebrate our 50th anniversary.
 But I feel strongly that our involvement in the community is what has helped us stick around for 50 years.
 Our family has even started a non-profit outside of the store, the Patient Safety Foundation, to help some of our customers and students in the area that are looking to get advanced degrees.
 We give out a “Making an Impact” award twice a year.

-Wanting to hear more about Castle Uniforms, Michael questioned: Do you feel that there is one story in particular that has always stood out to you?
+Wanting to hear more about Castle Uniforms, Jonathan questioned: Do you feel that there is one story in particular that has always stood out to you?

 Misti explains: The one thing that stands out to me is about five years ago our daughter ended up on life support in college.
 And all our vendors and customers in the community were so supportive of our family as she was recovering.
 And we started the Victoria Basket Patient Safety Foundation from that.
 That will be my most vivid memory and the first thing that stands out to me.
 And I’m so grateful to the community and our customers for supporting us during that healthcare scare with our daughter.